Arkenon/xidea/wp-content/themes/societas/readme.txt

 Yes, you can.
 The vision of Full Site Editing is to provide a collection of features that bring the familiar experience and extendability of blocks to all parts of your site rather than just post and pages.

 == Changelog ==
-= 1.0.9 =
-* Folder structures of block patterns changed
-* block-patterns.php updated
-* New header block patterns added

-= 1.0.8 =
-* wp:pattern shortcode added into footer.html and header.html

-= 1.0.7 =
-* First tag of all templates changed as '<main>' for skip links

-= 1.0.6 =
-* Screenshot changed
-* License info of images used in theme screenshot are added
-* Style optimizations made for back to top icon

-= 1.0.5 =
-* Text underline style added to comment-content, post-excerpt and post-content

-= 1.0.4 =
-* Back to top icon styles changed
-* Bootstrap Icons removed

-= 1.0.3 =
-* Unused patterns deleted.

-= 1.0.2 =
-* Color optimizations made for blocks
-* assets/images folder deleted
-* Updated readme.txt (Resources section revised, Copyright section added)
-* Added text underline style to a:hover selector

-= 1.0.1 =
-* Provided a unique prefix for everything
-* societas-enqueue.php and societas-setup.php removed and all functions added into functions.php
-* bootstrap.bundle.js added
-* Hero image deleted and added new image from https://pxhere.com
-* Missing license information added for NunitoSans-Regular.ttf
-* block-patterns.php added into inc/ folder.
-New block patterns created.
-* Screenshot changed

 = 1.0 =
 * Initial release